georgwittberger/configdeployer-core/README.md

 -   `value-not-contains` is true if the current value does *not* contain the given sub-string (case-sensitive)
 -   `value-not-matches` is true if the current value does *not* match the given regular expression

-If the `condition` element has multiple check attributes then each must be satisfied by the current value to render the condition true.
+If the `condition` element has multiple attributes then each must be satisfied by the current value to render the condition true.
 If there are multiple `condition` elements within the operation element then the change is only applied if every single condition is satisfied.

 ### Removing entire properties files

-If a whole properties file is not needed any more it can be deleted during deployment using the `operation="DELETE"` attribute on the `properties-file` element.
-There should be no operation sub-elements in this case. *Warning:* This will physically delete the entire file without prompt.
+If a whole properties file is not needed any more it can be deleted during deployment using the `operation="DELETE"` attribute on the `properties-file` element (which should not contain any operation elements in this case).

+*Warning:* This will physically delete the entire file without prompt.
 Use with caution!

 ### Changing database rows